QPatch Compact for low throughput drug discovery

 Planar patch clamp without Fluoride?

-silicon-coated lining that ensures efficient compound exchange and gigaohm seals without using seal enhancers.
+The QPlate is unique with its microflow-based design and silicon-coated lining, ensuring efficient compound exchange and gigaohm seals without using seal enhancers.

 Seal enhancers are generally unwanted since they do not simulate physiological conditions and can create artefacts (Lei et al., 2021).